Australian Government funding available up to $2,000 to upskill in wellbeing

 “We need more than mental health first aid to safeguard the mental health and wellbeing of all Australians as we transition from COVID-19 pandemic response to recovery.
 We need the collective and focused efforts of all Governments, business leaders, medical and allied health professionals, community organisations and each and every one of us as part of an integrated response to recover and to thrive.
 When individuals collectively thrive, communities and businesses are more likely to thrive.
 Integrative wellbeing and healthy leadership practices enable people to proactively support their own and each other’s physical and mental health and wellbeing, which reduces demand on acute care and crisis services.

 The Australasian Sustainable Wellness Academy (ASWA) was established in 2016 as a practical solution to strengthen capabilities in workplaces and the community.
 Research and best practice articles on effective wellness programs over the past 25 years reveal that the programs that tend to be the most effective have a leader.
 A person who not only co-ordinates and executes wellness, but also has their own healthy leadership competencies and confidence.
-From our 25 years of experience providing award-winning wellness solutions for businesses in various industries in Australia and globally, we recognise that securing buy-in at all levels of the organisation – from senior management to front line employees is critical for cultivating a wellness culture that is essential for effective recovery to shift from surviving into thriving mode.
+From our 25 years of experience providing award-winning wellness solutions for businesses in various industries in Australia and globally, we recognise that securing buy-in at all levels of the organisation – from senior management to front line employees is critical for cultivating a wellness culture that is essential for an effective recovery to shift from surviving into thriving mode.

-I developed the 10299NAT Diploma of Wellness as the first course of its kind, offering comprehensive, practical, and accredited training in wellbeing and leadership skills including resilience, mindfulness, emotional intelligence, sustainable work practices and strategic project management in a business and community context.
-Our national and international diverse community of graduate Wellness Leaders are ready and willing to work with local communities and workplaces to help build and strengthen capacity and capability that will see us develop a collective safety net for all community members to adapt, grow and thrive together,” says Angela Derks.
+I developed the 10299NAT Diploma of Wellness Leadership as the first course of its kind, offering comprehensive, practical, and accredited training in wellbeing and leadership skills including resilience, mindfulness, emotional intelligence, sustainable work practices and strategic project management in a business and community context.
+Our national and international diverse community of graduate professionally qualified Wellness Leaders are ready and willing to work with local communities and workplaces to help build and strengthen capacity and capability that will see us develop a collective safety net for all community members to adapt, deliver, grow and thrive together,” says Angela Derks.

-For more information on your other upskilling options head over to:
+CONTACT US or for more information on your other upskilling options head over to: